COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 - Task 1: Parallel importing of XML files
 - Task 2: Efficient Query Processing
-- Bonus:
+- Task 3: Mixture XML Importing and Query

 Similar to PA1 and PA2, each input is an XML file that represents a Python AST.
-The XML files used to test logics of PA1 are resided in `resources/pythonxmlPA1` while those for ten code patterns and bonus tasks are located in `resources/pythonxml`.
+The XML files used to test logics of PA1 are resided in `resources/pythonxmlPA1` while those for ten code patterns are located in `resources/pythonxml`.
 Before task specification, we first explain the grading policy as follows for your reference so that you will get it.

 | Item                                               | Ratio | Notes                                                                    |
 |----------------------------------------------------| ----- |--------------------------------------------------------------------------|